 I’ve always quite enjoyed doing jigsaw puzzles with the kids, and the husband and I often joked that we would do puzzles when we were retired.
 Then 2020 arrived and took away our social lives and left our mental health in tatters.
-With little else to do we decided not to wait until retirement, and we soon discovered the benefits of doing a jigsaw puzzle.
+With little else to do we decided not to wait until retirement, I purchased some jigsaws from The Works, and we soon discovered the benefits of doing a jigsaw puzzle.

 There are so many benefits of doing a jigsaw puzzle that I never realised…